gl-vis/gl-cone3d/README.md

 **Returns** A cone plot object that can be passed to gl-mesh3d.

 # Credits
-(c) 2017 Ilmari Heikkinen.
+(c) 2013-2017 Mikola Lysenko, Ilmari Heikkinen.
 MIT License